Were You Injured In A Truck Accident?

 - Faulty or defective brakes or other faulty or defective truck equipment

 The list above only includes some of the most common reasons for trucking accidents; sadly, there are a number of different factors by which the negligence of others can result in a devastating trucking accident.
-When truck drivers, trucking companies, trucking manufacturers and/or road construction contractors are negligent in any manner that causes trucking accidents from which innocent drivers and pedestrians suffer, there are so many possible variables to consider that a prompt investigation into a trucking accident will uncover well-documented answers and clear evidence that may not be as readily available at a later date.
+When truck drivers, trucking companies, trucking manufacturers or road construction contractors are negligent in any manner that causes trucking accidents in which innocent drivers and pedestrians suffer, there are many possible variables to consider.
+A prompt investigation into a trucking accident is necessary to uncover well-documented answers and clear evidence that may not be as readily available at a later date.
 This evidence is essential in helping to develop and build a strong case for victims of trucking accidents that are innocently injured or killed.

 Conducting An Investigation

 The knowledge and experience that the attorneys of The Law Offices of Steven M. Williams have obtained throughout our many years of practice have provided us with the skills to know that there are several important steps that need to be taken early on so that evidence is not lost or destroyed.
 We also understand the importance of looking at truck driver and truck data and information early on in the investigation.
 For example, it is important to not rely exclusively on data and information from the driver and the carrier/trucking company.
 You must also get all third-party records that may be available, such as:

 - The truck driver’s logbooks and trucking company logbooks

 - Weight tickets

 - Trip receipts or trip envelopes

 - Data contained in the truck’s electronic data recorders or “black box”